ibexa/documentation-developer/docs/api/public_php_api.md

 $fieldTypeService = $repository->getFieldTypeService();
 ```

 This is the initialization part.
-As explained above, everything in the Public API goes through the repository via dedicated services.
+As explained above, everything in the public API goes through the repository via dedicated services.
 You get the repository from the service container, using the method `get()` of your container, obtained via `$this->getContainer()`.
 Using your `$repository` variable, fetch the two services you will be using `getContentService()` and `getFieldTypeService()`.

 ``` php
 try